ryjen/ryjen.github.io/content/post/artisk.md

 ### Other

-Sounds wonderful, but the shadow side is that when humans are the subject of art, there is an undesired effect of emphasizing the past or biasing something that is temporary or you cannot control, as who you are.
+There is always a shadow side, as when humans are the subject of art.

+*Emphasizing the form, the temporary or the past is a recipe for suffering for others and your self*.

 It is not quite vanity, it is deeper and less obvious.
+The 21st century and the internet has lifted the carpet and exposed the dirt.

 ## How has the 21st century changed art?

-The digital realm was induced with [moore's law](https://en.wikipedia.org/wiki/Moore%27s_law) and the exponential increase of storage capacity and computing speed.
+The digital realm was induced with [moore's law](https://en.wikipedia.org/wiki/Moore%27s_law) and an exponential increase of storage capacity and computing speed.

-The inefficiencies associated with creating, editing and distributing content were improved.
+The inefficiencies associated with creating, editing and distributing content were vastly improved.

 Distribution over the internet became disruptive to existing industries.

 Streaming content became feasible with faster connection speeds.